Quebecca/qc_info_rights/README.md

       everybody = 0
     }

-    //Show or hide the menu items in Info module.
-Only Access is visible by default. showMenuAccess  = 1
-    showMenuUsers   = 0
-    showMenuGroups  = 0

-    //OLD, will be removed in 1.3: This settings is to show or hide tab (Access and right, Backend users group, and backend user lists) showTabAccess  = 1
-    showTabUsers   = 0
-    showTabGroups  = 0

-    //Display the Members column in the Backend user groups list
-    showMembersColumn = 1
+    //Display the Members column in the Backend user groups list showMembersColumn = 1

     //Specify the number of elements per page for the list of BE groups and BE users